- Business and Employment»

 Situations like these have indeed occurred.
 They were egregious enough to have prompted a federal law dubbed "GINA" that protects American workers against such intrusions.

 GINA Sure Ain't No Lady

-How does GINA affect your workplace?
+How does GINA affect you and your workplace?

 If you're thinking that you don't know this "Gina woman," read on.
 Chances are you're not familiar with the Genetic Information Nondiscrimination Act of 2008 (GINA).

 Understanding GINA's Background